 This priorities page is written in my own words, not by a Washington insider – but a homegrown Wisconsinite who understands what the people of the Third Congressional District need the most.
 I won’t solve all our problems overnight, but I’ll sure as hell try.
 We might not see eye to eye on everything, but I’m going to fight for this region’s future.

-I believe healthcare is a human right – and the biggest issue that we need to tackle as a nation.
-All Wisconsinites deserve access to quality, affordable healthcare – but how do we get there?
-Wisconsin residents need healthcare relief now.
+Wisconsin residents need healthcare relief now – especially on the heels of major hospital closures in Western Wisconsin.
 We can’t wait for a sweeping bill when people are struggling to have check-ups covered and to pay for monthly prescriptions.
 As a small business owner who relies on the exchange for my healthcare coverage, I know firsthand the limitations of our current system.
 Here’s how I think we start to fix it:

 • Expand Medicare to cover vision, dental and hearing – the very things that deteriorate as we age.